-The two-part panel discussion will explore why and how the mRNA Technology Transfer Hub Programme is a game changer for access to health products and self-reliance in low- and middle-income countries.
+Health Ministers and country representatives had the opportunity to discuss the mRNA Technology Transfer Hub Programme and how it is a game changer for access to health products and self-reliance in low- and middle-income countries.

 The event was composed of two panel discussions which explored various aspects of the Hub Programme, especially:

 • its network all around the world and the trainings that have already been provided at Afrigen in Cape Town

 • How the Hub is supporting countries and regions for pandemic preparedness

 • how the Hub and its network can be further developed into a dynamic R&D network to address unmet health needs